Introduction

 To create a mod, you first need to learn Lua.
 If you don't know Lua, you can either search video tutorials on websites like YouTube or just search a text tutorial using a search engine.

-The page or a Lua Tutorial (maybe ?), once you get a grasp of Lua, you can start modding Blocksworld!
+The Get Started page or a Lua Tutorial (maybe Tutorialspoint's tutorial?), once you get a grasp of Lua, you can start modding Blocksworld!

 Each Lua mod is in a directory.
 So to create a mod, you will have first to create a directory, the directory's name can only contain alphabetical characters (A to Z, upper case and lower case), digits (0 to 9) and underscores.